ARM-software/psa-api/doc/crypto/api/ops/signature.rst

     These functions can also be used on the specialized signature algorithms, with a hash or encoded-hash as input.
 See also `PSA_ALG_IS_SIGN_HASH()`.

-*   Many modern signature algorithms have been designed to also accept a context to provide domain separation.
-Release 1.4 introduced four new functions that accept contexts: `psa_sign_message_with_context()` `psa_sign_hash_with_context()`, `psa_verify_message_with_context()` `psa_verify_hash_with_context()`.
+*   Many modern signature algorithms have been designed to also accept a context parameter to provide domain separation.
+    Version 1.4 of the |API| introduced four new functions that accept contexts: `psa_sign_message_with_context()`, `psa_sign_hash_with_context()`, `psa_verify_message_with_context()`, and `psa_verify_hash_with_context()`.

-    If called with a zero-length context, these functions produce the same signature as the original function.
+    If called with a zero-length context, these functions produce the same signature as the associated function without a context parameter.

     It is an error to provide a non-zero-length context with an algorithm that does not accept contexts.

     Code written to be cryptographically agile can use the new functions, provided it guards against providing a non-zero-length context with an algorithm that does not support them.

-    The ``PSA_ALG_SUPPORTS_CONTEXT`` macro can be used to determine if the implementation of an algorithm supports the use of non-zero-length contexts.
+    The `PSA_ALG_SUPPORTS_CONTEXT()` macro can be used to determine if the implementation of an algorithm supports the use of non-zero-length contexts.

 See :secref:`single-part-signature`.